 Take a stroll along Queen Charlotte Street, the shortest street in Britain at just 51 feet and 10 inches long.

 This quirky street leads to Windsor’s famous Crooked House, a must-see teahouse that dates back to 1687.
-This wonky building makes it a great photo spot.
+This wonderfully wonky building is one of Windsor’s most photographed spots.

 Family fun at Legoland Windsor